MLphile/BERT_on_Movie_Reviews/README.md

 ## Data
 The data for training is the [IMDB daset](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) which consists of about 50K movie reviews.
-We'll fine-tune BERT() to predict whether a review is positive or not, and then .

 ## Model and Training
 I leveraged the pretrained BERT (Bidirectional Encoder Representations from Transformers) made available by Hugging Face.
 The model (bert-base-uncased) was fine-tuned using the following hyper-parameters:
 * `Learning rate = 2e-5` using `AdamW` optimizer